G4Q95/AutoShortsWebApp/docs/progress.md

 ## Current Development Focus

-The current focus is on improving code stability, API connectivity, and refactoring the state management:
+The current focus is on defining the core architecture for the video editor and implementing the foundational editing features like persistent trimming and sequential playback.

 ### Completed Tasks
 - ✅ Fixed the Not-Found page component error